h4ppyr0gu3/mapp/README.md

 This is the second iteration of the music app which is using Ruby on Rails trying to follow best practices that I have learnt from my work experience.

+## Installation

+run `asdf install` and all the related tool versions will be installed

 ## Features

 - Download all tracks with a single click